dukins/irl-streaming-gopro-belabox-complete-guide/README.md

          * Do the same with "udp" instead of "tcp"
          * At this point I assume you have OBS installed on your machine.
 Check the Websocket settings in OBS for the used port.
 Enable that port as well!
-   * Now create a scene in OBS, add Mediasource and type in:
-       ```srt://YOUR-PUBLIC-IP:SECOND-PORT```
-   * To make things easier create a shortcut in the bashrc file that will do these steps for you.
-Or create a service like before that will
-     start the SRTLA Relay Server.
+   * To make things easier create a alias/ shortcut in the bashrc file that will do these steps for you.
+Or create a service like before that will start the SRTLA Relay Server.
      * for the bashrc approach do the following:
        * ```sudo nano ~/.bashrc```
        * scroll to the bottom and type in: